gobo-eiffel/gobo/library/lexical/example/eiffel_scanner/Readme.md

    if necessary.

-2. Choose either `execute` or `benchmark` as the creation procedure of the root class `EIFFEL_SCANNER` in yourXace or ECF file.
+2. Choose either `execute` or `benchmark` as the creation procedure of the root class `EIFFEL_SCANNER` in your Xace or ECF file.

 3. Use your favorite Eiffel compiler to compile the Eiffel system using the provided Xace or ECF file (e,g, `<compiler>.ecf`).
 Alternatively